 - You can apply directly.
 Unlike the Aviator Silver, it is possible to apply for the Aviator Red directly.
 If you want the Aviator Silver, you first have to apply for the Red, wait 90 days, and then do a product change.

-- Group 1 boarding.
-The cardholder and up to four companions traveling on the same reservation are eligible for Group 1 Boarding.
+- Preferred boarding.
+The cardholder and up to four companions traveling on the same reservation are eligible for preferred boarding.

 - Free checked bag.
 The cardholder and up to four companions traveling on the same reservation are able to check their first bag for free.
 This has a value of $25 per person, per direction.